 With heartfelt regards,

-Copyright © – 2020 – R. Arthur Russell
+Copyright © – 2021 – R. Arthur Russell

 P.S.
-If you’d like to view my latest book (This Taste of Flesh and Bones–released September 8, 2020) please press here.
+Please share this article if you enjoyed it.
+If you’d like to view my latest book (This Taste of Flesh and Bones–released September 8, 2020), press here.
 May it help you in your spiritual journey. 🙏🙏